First human transplant of a genetically modified pig kidney performed

 The field is stirring excitement about harnessing cloning and gene-editing technologies to solve the persistent shortage of organs for human transplantation.
 More than 103,000 people are currently on the waiting list for organs.
 About 17 die every daybecause they can't get one.

+End-stage renal disease is 3.8 times more common among Black people than white people in the U.S., according to federal statistics.

-The transplant "represents a potential breakthrough in solving one of the more intractable problems in our field, that being unequal access for ethnic minority patients to the opportunity for kidney transplants due to the extreme donor organ shortage and other system-based barriers," said Dr. Winfred Williams, Slayman's nephrologist.
+The transplant "represents a potential breakthrough in solving one of the more intractable problems in our field, that being unequal access for ethnic minority patients to the opportunity for kidney transplants due to the extreme donor organ shortage and other system-based barriers," said Dr. Winfred Williams, the kidney specialist treating Slayman, who is a Black man.

 Reservations about using animal organs in people